-Methods of Integrating Technology into Curriculum
+EDU269 3 credits 3 periods Methods of Integrating Technology into Curriculum

 Overview and practical application of teaching methodology for integrating technology into curriculum development for teachers.
 Examination of the necessary skills students need to meet national technology standards.
 Lesson plan development emphasized.
-Prerequisites: EDU260 or Permission of Department.
+Prerequisites: A grade of C or better in EDU260 or Permission of Department.